orchestral/toolkit-docs/testbench/cli.md

 # Command-line Interface

-Testbench provides support for command line tool equivalent to `artisan` command where you can interact directly with the stub Laravel application.
+Testbench provides support for a command line tool equivalent to `artisan` command where you can interact directly with the stub Laravel application.

-For example instead of refreshing the database on every tests you may now seed the database before running `phpunit`, using:
+For example instead of refreshing the database on every test you may now seed the database before running `phpunit`, using:

 ```bash
 vendor/bin/testbench migrate